Michelle Anderson, Esq.

 Kay Sohl Consulting

-Kay has provided training and consultation for Executive Directors, CFOs, and Boards of Directors of over 6,000 nonprofit organizations throughout the United States.
-She focuses her work on rethinking nonprofit strategies for financial sustainability, Board financial oversight, compliance with federal funds management requirements, and the challenges of nonprofit accounting and financial reporting.
+Kay has provided training and consultation for Executive Directors, CFOs, and boards of directors of over 6,000 nonprofit organizations throughout the United States.
+She focuses her work on rethinking nonprofit strategies for financial sustainability, board financial oversight, compliance with federal funds management requirements, and the challenges of nonprofit accounting and financial reporting.
 She is a frequent presenter for state and regional coalitions of nonprofits, and continuing professional education programs for attorneys and accountants serving the nonprofit sector.
-She has worked extensively community action agencies, CAPLAW, and the Community Action Partnership.
-Kay has authored multiple financial management toolkits for CAAs and other nonprofits, including resources for cost allocation, financial reporting, dashboard development, and the new OMB Uniform Guidance.
+She has worked extensively Community Action Agencies, CAPLAW, and the Community Action Partnership.
+Kay has authored multiple financial management toolkits for CAAs and other nonprofits, including resources for cost allocation, financial reporting, dashboard development, and the OMB Uniform Guidance.
 She is a licensed public accountant and graduate of University of California at Berkeley.
 She has a masters in teaching from Reed College and completed post-graduate work in accounting and business law at Portland State University.

 Marie Thames, MBA